learn-co-curriculum/dsc-obtaining-your-data/README.md

 ```

 ## Summary
 Well done!
-In this lesson you reviewed merges, as well as potential pitfalls in merging datasets from different sources.
+In this lesson you went through an ETL process by performing merges.
+You also saw the potential pitfalls in merging datasets from different sources.
 In the next lab, you'll get some practice doing this as an initial step to a regression task.